 Social services were trying to place the baby in foster care as she did not have any visitors in 5 months, she was pretty much abandoned.

 Liz Smith couldn’t get the baby out of her mind, “Gisele” is all she could think about.
-That’s when she realised, “I’m going to foster this baby.
+That’s when she realized, “I’m going to foster this baby.
 I’m going to be her mother.”

 Smith grew up in Andover, Massachusetts, she lost her mother to liver cancer when she was just 19 years old.
 She adds, “My mom was a pediatric nurse who always put others first, so I grew up wanting to be a nurse, too.”
 Smith is a middle child to two brothers and two sisters.